-Continued study of the composition and methods of assay of blood and body fluids.
-Lecture topics include lipids, enzyme kinetics, liver function tests, renal function, cardiac assessment, therapeutic drugs and toxicology.
-Laboratory emphasizes analytic methodologies of selected analytes.
+Continued study of the composition and methods of assay of body fluids.
+Lipids, enzyme kinetics, liver function tests, renal function, cardiac assessment hormone levels and toxicology are discussed in lecture and performed in the laboratory.
 [R-1]

 Prerequisite: MLT 207